 The automation of the meteor detection and analysis facilitates the processing of increasing massive data, which was beginning to saturate storage capacity.
 With the implementation of this new software, the Spanish Meteor Network (SPMN) gains in capacity to rapidly generate new knowledge about the hazards associated with large meteoroids and their dynamic association with comets, asteroids or even planetary bodies.
 In addition, this automation will allow the immediate preparation of fresh meteorite search campaigns.

-This paper is published in Monthly Notices of the Royal Astronomical Society.
+This work has been published in Monthly Notices of the Royal Astronomical Society.

 Link to the article in MNRAS: https://academic.oup.com/mnras/advance-article-abstract/doi/10.1093/mnras/stab999/6219850